Skip main navigation

 Eastern Spadefoot Toad Conservation

-Since 2009, we've partnered with Mass Audubon’s Long Pasture Wildlife Sanctuary to help restore the eastern spadefoot toad to areas of its former range.
-One site where spadefoots had been observed into the 1990’s, but not since, was Mass Audubon’s Ashumet Holly Wildlife Sanctuary in Falmouth, Massachusetts.
-Under the leadership of sanctuary director Ian Ives, and with the help of noted wetland restoration expert Thomas Biebighauser, we've assisted in the design and creation of 13 new, small vernal pools at Ashumet Holly and Long Pasture Wildlife Sanctuaries.
+Starting in 2009, we partnered with Mass Audubon’s Long Pasture Wildlife Sanctuary to help restore the eastern spadefoot toad to areas of its former range.
+Under the leadership of sanctuary director Ian Ives, and with the help of noted wetland restoration expert Thomas Biebighauser, we helped create 13 new, small vernal pools at Ashumet Holly and Long Pasture Wildlife Sanctuaries, and stocked the pools with more than 8,000 spadefoot toadlets, rescued from drying pools and raised by local schoolchildren.
+This pilot reintroduction project ran through 2018.
+The effort took years to bear fruit – but in 2021, adults were recorded calling from the brand new pools, and in 2022, the spadefoot toads bred successfully.

 About the Eastern Spadefoot Toad